EngineHub/CraftBookDocs/source/mechanics/door.rst

 Door
 ====

-**Doors** are configurable-width vertical sections of the world that you can toggle on and off.
-The width of the door can be changed.
+The **Door** mechanic allows you to create variable-width vertical sections of the world that you can toggle on and off.

 They can be toggled using two different methods:

-* Right clicking a sign
+* Right clicking the sign
 * Powering the sign with redstone

 Construction